 Clearly, I didn’t know a truckload, but the past 2 years have been an education.
 I now know how grateful I am to each person who reads my work.
 I know how much I’ve grown to respect the value of vulnerability.
 Most of all, I know how open I am to discovering what else I don’t know.

 *If you’re considering Tightwire for a course or book club and you’d like a curriculum guide and chapter summaries, go to my website, click on contact, and you can email me. http://amykaufmanburk.com

 Amy Kaufman Burk is a blogger and author of two novels.
 Hollywood High: Achieve The Honorable, written in reaction to seeing gay teens bullied in high school, follows Caroline Black through her first year of high school.
 Her second novel, Tightwire, continues to follow Caroline, now a rookie psych intern treating her first patient.
-Amy blogs about a variety of subjects including parenting, LGBTQ and a Rolling Stones concert.
+Amy blogs about a variety of subjects including parenting, LGBTQ+ ally support, and a Rolling Stones concert.
 Amy also collaborates with educators who use her novels in their curriculum.
-To learn more about Amy, visit her website.